-N.B.
-In addition to the above, students will normally not be allowed to register for an optional course unit in Years 2 and 3 if they have obtained a mark of less than 40% in the prerequisite for that course unit, even if they have been permitted to progress in the degree.
+Students will normally not be allowed to register for an optional course unit in Years 2 and 4 if they have obtained a mark of less than 40% in the prerequisite for that course unit, even if they have been permitted to progress in the degree.
 Passes in prerequisite course units must be gained at the first attempt to be eligible to take the dependent course unit.